Wedding Receptions (click on highlighted links for song ideas)

 First Dance Song

-floor.
-The first few notes of your special song begin
+you move to the dance floor.
+The first few notes of

-to play as you begin to share your first dance as
+your special song begin to play as you begin to

-husband and wife.
-Many couples choose to have the
+couples choose to have the wedding party join

-By doing this, you give the photographer an
+you give the photographer an opportunity to

-opportunity to photograph your wedding party.
+photograph your wedding party.

 Operating out of Brunswick County, NC, Coastal Entertainers Dj Service is available to provide